Transforming Society in the Digital Age with the World's Most Advanced Computing

 The siting of computing power has also shifted fundamentally – moving away from data centers to widely distributed mobile and edge devices.
 As computing demands grow across every segment of society, faster computers are absolutely critical if these are to be met.

-The ICT Systems Laboratory is leading the research and development of new computing technologies designed to meet these social needs.
+The Computing Laboratory is leading the research and development of new computing technologies designed to meet these social needs.
 Based on the high performance computing and supercomputing technologies pioneered by Fujitsu over many years, this group is focused on advancing general-purpose computing technologies for small- to large-scale parallel processing and domain-specific computing technologies for specific high-speed processing applications.

 Developing Advanced Computing That is Accessible to All

-The ICT System Research Institute has been closely involved in the development of various new technologies.
+The Computing Laboratory has been closely involved in the development of various new technologies.
 These include the latest "Fugaku" supercomputer at the RIKEN Center for Computational Science and Technology, as well as the large-scale AI cloud computing system "ABCI; AI Bridging Cloud Infrastructure" at the National Institute of Advanced Industrial Science and Technology, and the stock trading system "arrowhead" at the Tokyo Stock Exchange based on these same technologies.
 By leveraging advanced technologies from other companies as well as Fujitsu's own high-quality technologies, we are able to achieve massively parallel computing environments that maximize performance for the latest demanding workloads.

 At present, we are conducting R & D on "memory centric computing", which aims to improve performance by eliminating bottlenecks between processors and data, as well as on "optimized computing" that enables decision making in a complex and diverse society.
 We are also working on "heteroscaler computing", which makes the massively parallel high-performance computing that is indispensable for the evolution of AI readily available to everyone.